What is Mediation?

 Civil Mediation: If you are involved in a civil dispute, from a business matter to a landlord-tenant problem, from a partnership or employment issue to the breach of a contract, you may want to consider civil mediation as a way to minimize cost, maximize control and maintain relationships.

-At the Law Firm and Mediation Practice of Alla Roytberg, P.C., we bring over 25 years of experience to individuals and businesses throughout New York City and the surrounding communities.
+At Roytberg Traum Law and Mediation, P.C., we bring over 30 years of experience to individuals and businesses throughout New York City and the surrounding communities.
 We focus a significant part of our practice on alternative means of dispute resolution, including mediation.
 We have built and maintained our successful practice on a commitment to personal service and attention to detail.
 Contact us online to set up a free initial consultation.